Rent Sweet Smell of Success (1957)

 Spoiler Alert

-The film begins like a typical late fifties film noir as Elmer Bernstein's big band scores a familiar montage of the neon lit streets of Manhattan.
-Then, with the seeming magic of originality, James Wong Howe picks up his camera and, wanders through the avenues and backstreets, clubs and theatres of Broadway.
-This location tracking was completely new for film noir and it looks fabulous.
+This kicks off like a typical late fifties noir as Elmer Bernstein's big band scores a familiar montage of the neon lit streets of Manhattan.
+Then James Wong Howe picks up his camera and, wanders through the avenues and backstreets, clubs and theatres of Broadway.
+This location tracking was completely new for film noir and it still looks fabulous.

-Despite the corrupted humanity on show, and the noir aesthetic, there is no legal crime.
+Despite the human corruption and the noir aesthetic, there is no actual legal crime.
 JJ Hunsecker (Burt Lancaster) controls Broadway through his popular newspaper column and the secrets he holds over its players.
 He owns press agent Sidney Falco (Tony Curtis) because Falco needs the column.
 In turn the agents court Falco for his access to Hunsecker.

 The screenplay was written by Clifford Odets, the liberal who named names to HUAC.
 The cynical showbiz food chain of Broadway represents the iniquities of capital and politics.
 The big cat feeds on the vulnerable minions of the neon jungle.
 Hunsecker has an unspoken incestuous obsession with his sister and leans Falco to break her engagement to a jazz guitarist

 Manhattan is controlled by the syndicate which means Hunsecker, a populist with a god-complex who brazenly drums out his phoney patriotics and dares anyone to demur.
 He has a logo which gives him the eyes of Big Brother.
-This is the ultimate film that has no one to root for, and offers no sweeteners at the fade out.
+There are no good guys and no sweeteners at the fade out.
 It is an intelligent, artistic work of overwhelming pessimism.

 1 out of 1 members found this review helpful.